We're proudly pledging our support for the tenth annual Gas Safety Week (14-20 September 2020), to raise awareness about the importance of gas safety.

 “Not only does the locking cooker valve help vulnerable customers retain their independence, it also provides reassurance to family, friends and carers.”

-Jonathan Samuel, Chief Executive for Gas Safe Register, said: “It’s great to see so many people supporting Gas Safety Week this year to help spread important and, in some cases, lifesaving advice about gas safety.
-It’s so vital that we help people to know not to cut corners with gas and always ask a suitably qualified Gas Safe registered engineer to work on gas appliances at their home to stay gas safe.”
+Jonathan Samuel, Chief Executive for Gas Safe Register, said: “It’s great to see so many people supporting Gas Safety Week this year to help spread important and, in some cases, lifesaving advice about gas safety.”

 To keep you and your family safe, follow Gas Safe Register’s top tips: